flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 Theory
 ======

-The SAH method provides both the ability to know which cutting plan is the best and whether it is worth dividing the space (create a node) or not (create a sheet).
+The SAH method provides both the ability to know which cutting plane is the best and whether it is worth dividing the space (create a node) or not (create a sheet).
-To do this, we need to calculate the *"cost"* of a leaf and the internal nodes for each possible splitting plan.
+To do this, we need to calculate the *"cost"* of a leaf and the internal nodes for each possible splitting plane.

 Before explaining the method, we need to make a few assumptions: